 Because prostate cancer can return after treatment, many men with this diagnosis find themselves coping with it over the long term.
 That’s why it’s especially important to maintain a relationship with your entire health care team.

 Q. When prostate cancer metastasizes, does the PSA level go up?

-Q. Can I continue to do exercise, like brisk walking, when I am treated for metastatic prostate cancer?
+Q. Can I continue to do exercise, like brisk walking, when I am being treated for metastatic prostate cancer?

-A. It’s certainly a good idea to engage in as much physical activity as is comfortable.
+A. It’s a good idea to engage in as much physical activity as is comfortable.
 Exercise helps promote heart health and can relieve stress and fatigue.
 In general, activities like walking or swimming are preferable to high-impact activities, such as jogging.
 Men who are having a difficult time finding an exercise routine that works for them should seek the help of a physical therapist or rehabilitation specialist.

 Q. Is it appropriate to have radiation treatment for metastatic prostate cancer even though I was already treated with radiation before the cancer spread?

 A. If you have already received radiation to the pelvis near the prostate gland, more radiation to that area would generally not be recommended.
 But if you develop a problem such as pain in the bones of the arms, legs, or spine and those areas have not previously been exposed to radiation, you most likely could be treated with radiation to those areas.

 Q. Can radiation therapy harm those I come in contact with?

 A. There are no safety concerns for those around you associated with your being treated with external beam radiation (radiation delivered from outside the body).
 If a radioactive source is placed within the body, there are established safety precautions for your sexual partner, but there is no danger to those around you (you will not become “radioactive”).